greenelab/deep-review/sections/03_categorize.md

 It showed superior performance over a benchmark using fully-labeled data.

 With the exception of natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for deep learning.
-Dataset are typically small, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
+Datasets are typically small, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
 Techniques like transfer learning, heavy dataset augmentation, multi-view and multi-stream architectures